anfelopera/lineqGPR/README.md

 ## Gaussian processes regression models with linear inequality constraints

 **Updates:**
-  The version 0.2.0 is now available at Github.
+  The beta version 0.2.0 is now available at Github.
 It contains new implementations based on the MaxMod algorithm proposed in (Bachoc et al., 2020)